Whevalmeze/firebaseui-web/README.md

   Learn more about [GCIP](https://cloud.google.com/identity-platform/).
   The object for configuring `adminRestrictedOperation` options, contains 3
   fields:
-  `status(boolean)`: This flag should mirror the project user actions ("Enable create") settings.
+  `status(boolean)`: This flag should mirror the project user's actions ("Enable create") settings.
 When sign-up is disabled in the project settings, this should be set to `true`.
 Setting this to `true` without disabling sign-up in the project settings will not have any effect.
 For GCIP projects, this is